christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 - Apache Flink
 - Apache Cassandra
     - Availability+Partition Tolerance
+    - "Even in systems which don't use consensus, quorum is used to make sure the latest update is available to at least one server in case of failures or network partition.
+For instance, in databases like Cassandra, a database update can be configured to return success only after a majority of the servers have updated the record successfully."
 - Redis (https://github.com/RedisLabs/redisraft), still working on it, not production-ready
     - https://redis.com/blog/redisraft-new-strong-consistency-deployment-option/
     - Consistency+P